{{icebreaker-generator="/cta-components"}}

 We hope the above ideas work for you, or inspire still more ideas for your team.
 If you’re searching for more inspiration, check out our posts for Online Warmups & Energizers, 15 Celebration Ideas for Virtual & Hybrid Teams, and 25 Ice Breakers for Virtual Meetings, if you’re looking to connect in a remote-first or hybrid work environment.

-To get started with Mural, sign up for a Free Forever account and take advantage of our ice breaker templates (also free, editable, and shareable).
+To get started with Mural, sign up for a free Mural account and take advantage of our ice breaker templates (also free, editable, and shareable).